Combinatorial invariance for Kazhdan-Lusztig $R$-polynomials of elementary intervals: Introduction

 \end{conjecture}

-This conjecture has received significant attention.
-The most general results to date have established the case of \emph{lower intervals}, where both $u$ and $u'$ are the identity element $e$ \cite{Brenti-lower-intervals, Lower-intervals-general-type, Delanoy, DuCloux}.
-Other known cases include intervals in $S_n$ of length at most 6 \cite{Incitti} and all intervals in the rank-three affine Weyl group of type $\widetilde{A_2}$ \cite{affine-A2}.
+This conjecture was circulated by Lusztig in the early 1980s and was first suggested in print by Dyer \cite[Rem.~7.31]{Dyer1987}.
+It has received significant attention.
+The most general results to date have established the case of \emph{lower intervals} for general $W$, where both $u$ and $u'$ are the identity element $e$ \cite{Brenti-lower-intervals, Lower-intervals-general-type, Delanoy, DuCloux}.
+Other known cases include intervals in $S_n$ of length at most 8 \cite{Incitti,Incitti2007} and all intervals in the rank-three affine Weyl group of type $\widetilde{A_2}$ \cite{affine-A2}.
 Patimo \cite{Patimo-q-coefficient} has also shown that the coefficient of $q$ in $P_{u,v}(q)$ is combinatorial for an arbitrary interval in $S_n$.
+See \cite{brenti-open-problems} for a further summary of work on the Combinatorial Invariance Conjecture.

-In recent work \cite{Blundell, davies}, Blundell, Buesing, Davies, Veli\v{c}kovi\'{c}, and Williamson used artificial intelligence techniques to conjecture a recurrence for the $P_{u,v}(q)$ based on combinatorial structures called \emph{hypercube decompositions} of $[u,v]$.
-The proof of their recurrence would resolve Conjecture~\ref{conj:cic}.
+In recent work \cite{Blundell, davies}, Blundell, Buesing, Davies, Veli\v{c}kovi\'{c}, and Williamson used artificial intelligence techniques to conjecture a recurrence for the $P_{u,v}(q)$ for $S_n$ based on combinatorial structures called \emph{hypercube decompositions} of $[u,v]$.
+The proof of their recurrence would resolve Conjecture~\ref{conj:cic} for $S_n$.
 The authors developed a geometric approach towards their conjecture, but were unable to complete it.

+The \emph{$\tR$-polynomials} $\tR_{u,v}(q)$ for $u \leq v$ are an alternative family of polynomials which determine and are determined by the family of $P_{u,v}(q)$ (see Section~\ref{sec:prelim-kl}).
+In particular, the Combinatorial Invariance Conjecture may equivalently be stated as follows.